doulosiesou/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-Console rock paper scissors game
+Version 2.0

-Game is to be played entirely from the console.
+Updated to play from buttons (images)